Postman Alternatives

 Migration steps

-2. Import Postman collections or OpenAPI spec.
+2. Import Postman collections or an OpenAPI spec via the converter.

 3. Configure mock servers and CI integration if needed.